Mandala above, detail of Waterfall, 2006, 2023

 from Sanskrit maṇḍala ‘disk’.

 I love the forms of vessels and if I had not been so drawn to paint, I may have become a potter.
 I have worked with mandalas (circles or wheels) for about 30 years.
 They are intrinsically feminine.
 Vessels are holding containers, womb- like.
 The circle is a place of focus in many cultural forms which continues to inspire my work: Native American medicine wheels and water vessels, Tibetan thangka paintings, as well as endless natural shapes.
 Of course, circles and spheres are apparent in nature-- cells, water droplets, seeds and from seeds, significantly, tree rings.
-So many lush fruits of the vine like blueberries and red wine grapes come to mind.
-The infinite repetition of the circle and the sphere is planetary on the macro and invisible to the naked eye on the micro level of our earthly existence.
+So many lush fruits of the vine like blueberries and red wine grapes come to mind, the infinite repetition of the circle and the sphere is planetary on the macro and invisible to the naked eye on the micro level of our earthly existence.

 Beloved Buddhist teacher, Thich Nhat Hanh wrote ten love letters to Mother Earth in a book recently reprinted in part by Emergence Magazine.* In one letter (Our Journey of Eons) he describes how scientists believe the earth and moon were created:

-“… even before forming the atmosphere, you endured a collision with a great heavenly body, almost the size of Mars.
+… even before forming the atmosphere, you endured a collision with a great heavenly body, almost the size of Mars.
 Part of the impacting planet became you; the rest of it, along with some of your mantle and crust, became the moon.
 Dear Mother, the moon is a part of you, as beautiful as an angel.
-She is a kind sister to you, always following you, helping you slow down and keep your balance, and creating tidal rhythms on your body.”
+She is a kind sister to you, always following you, helping you slow down and keep your balance, and creating tidal rhythms on your body.

 Perhaps the moon is the planet we are most familiar with, traveling as it does around us each day.
 I have a grateful heart for each of its phases but my favorite is the thinnest crescent moon.
 At sunset on a clear night in mid-December I watched the waning crescent sit down upon the southwestern horizon, breathtaking, as it looked to be immense and golden like a crown or the fallen halo of a saint against the blue black sky!
 One of the many mysteries of the moon is how it can change color and shape shift size before our eyes, ever reflecting light from Father Sun.
 Perfectly circular once each month and then presto, it disappears.
 I am intent on seeing it as often as I can in its magical cycles as a reminder that as the moon drops, or appears to, there are many other planetary spheres in our solar system ever in movement, in and out of conjunctions and we (you and I) are a part of that revolution here on Mother Earth.